-Mr JRD Tata, affectionately called JRD, by his friends and admirers, advocated population stabilization for curbing the exponentially rising population of India, and to secure for our people the fruits of progress and development.
+Mr JRD Tata, affectionately called JRD, by his friends and admirers, advocated population stabilisation for curbing the exponentially rising population of India, and to secure for our people the fruits of progress and development.

 His view of the gravity of the crisis was reflected in his concern in addressing the problem of poverty and protecting the environment, which he felt, were wider dimensions of the population crisis.
 He called upon successive governments to confront these challenges on a high priority basis.

-In 1990, the Population Foundation of India instituted the Encounter with Population Crisis an annual lecture series.
+In 1990, the Population Foundation of India instituted the Encounter with Population Crisis, an annual lecture series.
 Five years later, it was rechristened as the JRD Tata Oration, to pay tribute to the great visionary.
-International and Indian celebrities are invited to focus on critical issues related to population..
+International and Indian celebrities are invited to focus on critical issues related to population.